go-ozzo/ozzo-validation/README.md

 * use normal programming constructs rather than error-prone struct tags to specify how data should be validated.
 * can validate data of different types, e.g., structs, strings, byte slices, slices, maps, arrays.
-* can validate custom data types as long as they implement the `Validatable` interface.
+* can validate custom data types as long as they implement the `Validatable` or `ValidatableWithContext` interface.
 * can validate data types that implement the `sql.Valuer` interface (e.g. `sql.NullString`).
 * customizable and well-formatted validation errors.
 * provide a rich set of validation rules right out of box.